Encountering Evil: Night

 Key Questions

-• Describe Eliezer: What do you learn about him on these pages?
+• Describe Eliezer.
+What have you learned about him so far?
 What kind of person is he?

 • Why did Moishe the Beadle return to Sighet after being deported, and how do the residents of the town respond to him and his message to them?
 Provide specific evidence from the text to support your answer.